 Vitamin D is needed for strong bones and joints as well as healthy muscle and nerve activity.
 If you don’t have enough vitamin D during pregnancy, your baby may be born with low vitamin D levels.
 This can affect how your baby develops.

 The sun is the main source of vitamin D. Small amounts of vitamin D can also be found in foods such as oily fish (tuna, sardines and salmon), eggs and some margarines, milks and yoghurts.

 Some time in the sun is recommended so that your body can make vitamin D. Try to get outside before 10 am or after 4 pm between September and April, and around the middle of the day between May and August.
 The lighter your skin, the less time you need to be in the sun to make enough vitamin D. Don’t get sunburnt!

 Some people have low levels of vitamin D – called vitamin D deficiency.
 If you have darker skin, spend most of your time inside, have liver or kidney disease or are taking certain medicines (eg, anticonvulsants), you are at a higher risk of vitamin D deficiency.
 If you live south of Nelson-Marlborough in winter, you’re also more likely to have low vitamin D levels in late winter and early spring.

-If you are worried that you don’t get enough vitamin D, or you have a higher risk of vitamin D deficiency, talk to your midwife or specialist doctor.
+If you are worried that you don’t get enough vitamin D, or you have a higher risk of vitamin D deficiency, talk to your midwife, medical practitioner or nurse practitioner.